JohnPPinto/food-geek-food-image-segmentation/docs/index.md

 * **Line: 6:** Now that the image is read and we have some metadata, we will get the polygon shape using the ```cv2.findContours``` function, this function uses ```CHAIN_APPROX_SIMPLE`` to get the minimum coordinates but important ones which helps in the compute size and time.

-* **Line: 8-16:** Now that we have got the coordinates for all the points of the polygon, we need to normalize the values between 0 and 1.
-Contours provide a tuple within that all the point's x and y coordinates are present in a list, I then divide them with height and width and append them in the list in the format of [x1, y1, x2, y2, ...]
+* **Line: 8-16:** Now that we have the coordinates for all the points of the polygon, we need to normalize the values between 0 and 1.
+Contours provide a tuple within which all the point's x and y coordinates are present in a list, I then divide them with height and width and append them in the list in the format of [x1, y1, x2, y2, ...]

 * **Line: 18-31:** Getting the index of the class from the file path directory and creating a file where I add the values in the Yolo format, starting with the class index and then adding all the normalized coordinates in that one line, in Yolo format one object can have only one line.